shuchu11/MS-NUK-Leo/LearningNote/Physical-Layer-BackgroundKnowledge.md

     - D (Downlink): for downlink transmission
     - U (Uplink): for uplink transmission
     - F (Flexible): can be used as either DL or UL depending on the scheduling

+- Theoretical flexibility:
+    - Almost infinite symbol combinations are possible in theory.
+    - 3GPP standardizes only 61 predefined combinations, known as Slot Formats.
+    - These Slot Formats are essential for flexible and dynamic scheduling, especially in TDD operation.